justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_court.md

 Beginning at 10th level, you can add your Intelligence modifier to the damage of any Wizard spell or cantrip you cast.

-#### Sage
+#### Deep Reserves

-At 14th level, whenever you make an Intelligence check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.
+At 14th level, you gain a second use of Arcane Recovery.